-What Is The Passive Voice And How You Can Stop Using It By Habit
+What Is The Passive Voice And How To Avoid Using It

 what is passive voice

 What is the easiest way to improve your writing?
-Learn how to stop using passive voice.
+Learn how to avoid using passive voice.

 When I edit or proofread a text or manuscript, one of the common corrections I have to make is to turn causative and passive forms into active sentences.